-Please provide organisation name, clinician's job title, relevant expertise/skills, a detailed description of the role performed in the project, and time allocated to the project.
+Please provide organisation name, a detailed description of the role performed in the project, relevant expertise/skills, time allocated to the project and cost (excluding VAT).

-The use of a clinical/social care partner is not mandatory but it is strongly recommended.
+The use of a clinical/social care partner is not mandatory, but it is strongly recommended.